artsy/artsy.github.io/_posts/2016-09-22-professional-development-at-artsy-engineering.markdown

 # Practices

 Our engineering team used to be organized along _practice_ lines: web, mobile native, and platform.
 Following our recent [product reorganization][1], we’re primarily organized in product teams, which are more deeply integrated and aligned with our business units.
 But practices are here to stay.
 They serve as horizontal channels for developers working in similar technologies to collaborate and share best practices.
+They each have a lively Slack channel and do standups once or twice a week.

+# Product teams

+Within product teams, engineers take on work across the stack.
+Most engineers have a comfort zone, and it's largely up to individuals to decide when and how to branch out.
+This gives people prerogative in shaping their expertise in accordance with their goals as a developer.

 # Collaboration